CantGetRight82/rgw/README.md

 It will show the ripgrep of what would be replaced.

-You can then choose to apply all changes, cancel or interactively apply per change.
+You can then either apply all changes, or interactively decide on each change seperately.